MediaComem/comem-archidep/ex/render-database-deployment.md

 $> psql --version
 psql (PostgreSQL) 16.6 (Homebrew)
 ```

 ### Windows

 Go to the [PostgreSQL downloads page][postgresql-downloads] and choose version
 **16.6 for Windows x86-64**.
 Launch the installer and follow the installation
 instructions.
 You can decide to install **only** the command-line tools.
 The
-following instructions assume you installed Postgres in the default directory on
+following instructions assume you installed PostgreSQL in the default directory on
 your C drive.

 The installer does not take care of adding `psql` to your shell's path.
 You will